yardimcilab/hich/README.md

     Note: You can either drop symlinks to your reference files in ./resources, or else set parameters to let setup.smk download and index

 rules/hic.smk
-rule pairtools_parse:
+rule pairtools_downsample:
-    Note: filter out fragments with mapq < 10 (also in rule hic) rule pairtools_downsample:
     Note: downsample current replicate .pairs file according to [all replicates min total mapped]/[current replicate total mapped] rule deduplicate